 As a Church of England voluntary controlled school we are regularly inspected by Diocese of Chichester under the Section 48 of the Education Act 2005

-Our last inspection was in March 2009 and we achieved a rating of Outstanding and Good in all areas of the inspection.
+Our last inspection was in March 2015 and we achieved a rating of Satisfactory in all areas of the inspection.

-You can download a full copy of the reports using the links below:-
+You can download a full copy of the report using the links below:-